Setting Up a Website favicon

-Internet Explorer ("IE") 5.0 and above, Firefox, Netscape, Safari, Google Chrome and most other browsers include a facility where, if someone bookmarks, or adds your site to their "Favorites" menu, it associates a particular icon with your website in the bookmark.
-If a "favicon.ico" file is available at your site, the icon will be displayed beside your website name in the "Favorites" menu as well as the location bar in IE. If the user opens up the "Favorites" folder, it will be the icon used for the link to your site.
+Internet Explorer, Firefox, Safari, Opera, Google Chrome and most other web browsers include a facility where, if someone bookmarks, or adds your site to their "Favorites" menu, it associates a particular icon with your website in the bookmark.
+If a favicon.ico

 Where to put the favicon.ico

 To make this all work, simply upload the "favicon.ico" to the root directory of your hosting area.
 That's all there is to it.
-The HTML code indicated on some websites is not required, however, you can also check out "How to Add a Favicon to your Site" at W3C.
+The HTML code offered on some websites is not required, however, for other options, check out "How to Add a Favicon to your Site" at W3C

 Here are some possible problems you may encounter and some solutions.